lumidion/parselt/README.md

 Parselt supports users configuring one or more "instances" within their project.
 An instance represents a folder that contains a set of languages for a particular use case and has certain properties (e.g. it divides languages by subdirectories with the name of the language - multidirectories - or by filename with the name of the language - en.json, fr.json, etc.).
 Most projects will only have one instance, but some larger projects can have several.

-# When to use

-Parselt will work for applications of all sizes, but medium-to-large applications will see the most benefit.
-Unsurprisingly, as applications gain more keys and more languages, there is more potential for clutter, which is where parselt excels.

 # Getting Started

 ## Installation